 Use the emphasized system font (Lucida Grande Bold 13 point) sparingly.
-It is used for the message text in alerts (see Figure 13-29 (page 204)).
+It is used for the message text in alerts (see Figure 13-29 (page 210)).

-The small system font (Lucida Grande Regular 11 point) is used for informative text in alerts (see Figure 13-29 (page 204)).
+The small system font (Lucida Grande Regular 11 point) is used for informative text in alerts (see Figure 13-29 (page 210)).
 It is also the default font for column headings in lists, for help tags, and for small controls.
-You can also use it to provide additional information about settings in various windows, such as the QuickTime pane in System Preferences.
+You can also use it to provide additional information about settings in various windows, such as in the QuickTime preferences.